Guide for Authors

 Only in exceptional circumstances will the Editor consider the addition, deletion or rearrangement of authors after the manuscript has been accepted.
 While the Editor considers the request, publication of the manuscript will be suspended.
 If the manuscript has already been published in an online issue, any requests approved by the Editor will result in a corrigendum.

+Every peer-reviewed research article appearing in this journal will be published open access.
+This means that the article is universally and freely accessible via the internet in perpetuity, in an easily readable format immediately after publication.
 To provide open access, this journal has an open access fee (also known as an article publishing charge APC) which needs to be paid by the authors or on their behalf e.g. by their research funder or institution.
-The Article Processing Charge (APC) for all papers submitted before the 31st of December 2022 is USD 550, excluding taxes.
-The fee is applicable upon acceptance of the article
+The fee is applicable upon acceptance of the article.
+Permitted third party (re)use is defined by a Creative Commons user licenses.
+For more details, you should visit this page intensively.

 Language (usage and editing services)